Topics

 The Foundation manages a number of programmes and funding criteria varies between programmes.

-We would advise groups and individuals to visit and review the specific guidelines for each fund to ensure that projects and applications are relevant to particular funds.
-Community Benefit Funds have strict guidance, particularly relating to geographical boundaries.
+We would advise groups and individuals to visit our website and review specific guidelines for each programme to ensure that your project and application is relevant to particular funds.
+For Community Benefit Funds there is strict guidance, in particular around the need for the applicant organisation to be based within the specified fund boundary.

-If you are unsure or have any queries about a particular fund please contact our Grants team.
+If you are unsure or have any queries around a particular programme please contact our Grants team.

-The Community Foundation Grants team can give some guidance around your application and general funding criteria, however, staff will not be in a position to support a group to complete their application.
+The Foundations Grants team will give some guidance around your application and general funding criteria, however, the staff will not be in a position to support a group to complete their application.

-If you require any specific support, please contact the Grants team and they will be happy to answer any general queries about a funding programme and/or direct you to an agency that may be able to provide more specific support.
+If you require any specific support, please contact the Grants team and they will be happy to answer any general queries around a programme and/or direct you to an agency that may be able to provide more specific support.

 We encourage all applicants to contact the Grants team in advance of submitting their application.
 The Grants team will give some advice on the specific programme and some guidance around the type of projects that the programme may support.